Climate Action Plan 2013

 Fiscal Year 2010 (baseline)

 In light of our mission as a Jesuit University and the evidence presented by our colleagues around the world working in the sciences, in 2010 Fr.
 John Schlegel signed the American College and University Presidents' Climate Commitment (ACUPCC), which involves universities taking a leadership role on the climate change issue within the broader society.
+In 2015, the ACUPCC was renamed the Climate Commitment.
+More information about this change can be found here.

 The full text is available here, but highlights of this commitment are below, with comments describing Creighton's actions so far.